System Integration: Connecting Your Business Tools

 - Unified reporting from multiple data sources

-- Real-time data sharing between applications
+- Sharing data between applications as soon as it changes

 Integration Approaches